portableant/personal-blog/_drafts/digidoc2018394-autosave-v1-digidoc2018.md

   </blockquote>
 </div></figure>

-I absolutely loved the mammoth remix manga cartoon that Vince showed and how they encouraged reuse (though not using fully fledged CC licenses).&nbsp;
+I absolutely loved the mammoth remix manga cartoon that Vince showed and how they encouraged reuse (though not using fully fledged CC licenses).

 ### **Reality made digital and how the film industry make digital look like reality**